MIT COVID-19 Response – Updated February 1, 2021

 - The requesting department must be able to accommodate the visitor within the laboratory and office density allocation included in the research ramp-up plans without displacing MIT staff or students.

 Visiting faculty, scholars, scientists, engineers and affiliates

-- New appointments of visiting faculty, scholars, scientists, engineers, and affiliates will not be permitted during the fall 2020 term.
+- New appointments of visiting faculty, scholars, scientists, engineers, and affiliates will not be permitted during the fall 2020 or spring 2021 terms.
 No remote visiting appointments will be approved.

 - Martin Luther King (MLK) Visiting Professors and Scholars already invited to MIT, whether working remotely or on-campus.

-Any additional exceptions must be approved and documented by the Head of the requesting department, laboratory or center and by relevant School or College Dean or the Vice President for Research.
+All exceptions must be approved and documented by the head of the requesting department, laboratory or center and by the relevant school or college dean or the Vice President for Research.

-- Appointments for new visiting students are paused through the fall 2020 term.
+- Appointments for new visiting students are paused through the fall 2020 and spring 2021 terms.
 No remote visiting appointments will be approved.

-- Students that were part of a laboratory at another institution under the direction of a faculty member joining MIT’s faculty.
-These students will be eligible to receive visiting student status at MIT, are not subject to the 12-month limit, and all fees are waived.
+- Students who were part of a laboratory at another institution under the direction of a faculty member joining MIT’s faculty will be eligible to receive visiting student status at MIT, are not subject to the 12-month limit, and all fees are waived.

 Requests from faculty and principal investigators for exceptions for visiting students require the approval of the relevant department head or lab director and should be directed to email@example.com